marcovannoord/openhtf/docs/docs/test-flow/test-flow-management.md

-## Introduction

-.. note:: Note
+.. _test-flow-label:

-    This page illustrates how to control the flow of the test depending on a selected sub test bench.
+## Test Flow Management

-In the context of a spintop-openhtf test bench, test flow management consists in selecting the test cases to execute dynamically depending on the input of the operator during the trigger phase.
+In the context of a spintop-openhtf test bench, test flow management consists in selecting the test cases to execute dynamically depending on
+-  the input of the operator during the trigger phase,
+-  the results and outcomes of the previous test phases.

 A test bench can be implemented for a family of product instead of one test bench per product version.
-In this test bench some test cases are executed for a particular version of the product and some are shared across the product family.
+In these test benches, the DUT type selected in the trigger phase will determine which test cases are executed.
+For example, for a version, all test cases can be run and for another, a test is removed.
 Test flow management allows the definition of such test benches.

+### Dynamic Test Flow Management with Phase Outcomes

+The outcome and result of a phase can impact the execution of the rest of the test benches.
+Let's first explore the concepts of phase outcomes and phase results.

+#### Phase results

+The result of a test phase is controlled by the value it returns.
+The developper can determine through the test logic which result is returned.

+It can return None (or no return statement) for the standard CONTINUE.
+If an uncatched exception occurs during the test, the phase will be marked as ERROR.
+OpenHTF will infer the outcome based on the test phase result.

+- **PhaseResult.CONTINUE**: Causes the framework to process the phase measurement outcomes and execute the next phase.
+- **PhaseResult.FAIL_AND_CONTINUE**: Causes the framework to mark the phase with a fail outcome and execute the next phase.
+- **PhaseResult.REPEAT**: Causes the framework to execute the same phase again, ignoring the measurement outcomes for this instance.
+- **PhaseResult.SKIP**: Causes the framework to ignore the measurement outcomes and execute the next phase.
+- **PhaseResult.STOP**: Causes the framework to stop executing, indicating a failure.
+The next phases will not be executed.

-### Phase outcomes
+#### Phase outcomes

-The outcome of a test phase can be one of the following values, which is determined by the PhaseResult described further below:
+The outcome of a test phase can be one of the following values, which is determined by the PhaseResult described above:

 - **PhaseOutcome.PASS**: The phase result was CONTINUE and all measurements validators passed.
 - **PhaseOutcome.FAIL**:  The phase result was CONTINUE and one or more measurements outcome failed, or the phase result was FAIL_AND_CONTINUE or STOP.